sigasi/sigasi_insights/releasenotes/sigasi-3.05.md

 In addition to the SystemVerilog source files, Sigasi Studio only needs to know the [include paths][/manual/editor#verilog-preprocessingmacros].
 Based on this information, Sigasi Studio automatically figures out in which order to analyze the files.

-Sigasi Studio processes the code in a predictable order and Sigasi keeps track of the preprocessor state.
+Sigasi Studio processes the code in a predictable order and keeps track of the preprocessor state.
 This also allows us to offer **full support for both SystemVerilog source files and include files**.
 With Sigasi Studio, you can edit include files _as if they were included in a Verilog file_.

 What SystemVerilog features does Sigasi Studio offer: